ljstaib/news-analyzer/README.md

 ## Features to add/improve upon for my Final Project:
 - [ ] Security
   - [ ] Encrypting user information and file information (?) for storage in MongoDB Atlas
-  - [ ] Ensuring file upload is secure
+  - [X] Ensuring file upload is secure
 - [X] File Uploader
   - [X] Adding new types of files (RTF, ODT?)
   - [X] Ability to upload more than one file at once
 - [ ] NLP Analysis: IN PROGRESS
-  - [ ] More thorough final sentiment and analysis based off of data received (if possible)
+  - [X] More thorough final sentiment and analysis based off of data received (if possible)
+  - Additional features?
 - [X] Newsfeed ingest
   - [X] Adding more than one website for articles (NYT)
   - [X] Adding "Read Later" feature, create "ReadLaterList" field for each user in database, read/edit this list